U.S. | Houston, Texas HQ

 Both are addressed as “Doctor” but with very different meanings.

 Many litigants, and even some attorneys I have worked with, address a “Dr.” as if the MD, PhD and PsyD are interchangeable.
-In fact, they are very different with serious legal considerations.
+In fact, they are different and carry distinct legal considerations.

 A psychiatrist is a licensed medical doctor that can diagnose mental disorders including substance use disorders and prescribe medications.
 A psychiatrist can order and interpret labs and imaging such as a Brain MRI.
 Some psychiatrists provide psychotherapy and are able to do psychological testing.